NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset_publication.rst

     **This tutorial requires an account on the** :dandi-staging:`DANDI staging server <>`.

-    We’re going to use the Staging server for this tutorial so we don’t crowd the DANDI Archive with `synthetic` datasets!
-However, you’ll want to publish your `real` data on the main instance—which will require a separate approval process.
+    We’re going to use the Staging server for this tutorial so we don’t crowd the main DANDI Archive with `synthetic` datasets!
+However, you’ll want to publish your `real` data on the main server—which will require a separate approval process.

     Once you receive notice that your account was approved, you can move on to the next steps.